Klara and the Sun

 It is scifi and post apocalyptic, but you would not know it first delving into the story.
 Klara is a unique narrator but unreliable for such interesting times.
 Her unique view of the world drives the narrative most of the time.

-The uses of faith, family, culture, society, technology and relationships really fleshes out the story and gives the quiet …
+The uses of faith, family, culture, society, technology and relationships really fleshes out the story and …

 Ishiguro is a modern master